OutlawPlz/droppy/README.md

 ```

 - ***parentSelector*** - It's a valid CSS selector of your parent element.
 The
-parent element **have to contain** the trigger element and the dropdown element.
+parent element **have to contain** the trigger element and the drop-down
+element.
 It should be the closest parent.
-In the example above the closest parent of
+In the example above the closest
-both - `dropdownSelector` and `triggerSelector` - is the `<li>` element.
-That's
+parent of both - `dropdownSelector` and `triggerSelector` - is the `<li>`
-why the `parentSelector` is set to `li`.
+element.
+That's why the `parentSelector` is set to `li`.

 - ***dropdownSelector*** - It's a valid CSS selector of your drop-down.
 In the
 example above I have a drop-down when there is a `<ul class="menu">` son of a